roman-milk/roman-milk.github.io/naughty-girl.md

+===

- ****** Naughty Girl Ch.
-04 ****** byStoryTeller07© The way she reacted with Miss Perez was worrying.
+The way she reacted with Miss Perez was worrying.
 Her sex had been wet!
 Was she a lesbian, or bisexual?
 What would her guardian say when she arrived home without the school uniform!

  The immediate worry was facing her class teacher.
 What excuse could she come up with for being late?
 The many doubts and nervousness occupied her thoughts, clouding her judgement.
 She had to cope with being a naughty schoolgirl, rather than being a mature woman, and an adult.

+===

- ****** Naughty Girl Ch.
-05 ****** byStoryTeller07© Bernice was picked up after school by Susan, her so called aunt.
+Bernice was picked up after school by Susan, her so called aunt.
 Susan was Paul's niece and only eighteen, but made up to look like an older woman.
 She had done a good job on the disguise.
 The sophisticated make-up, nails, hair, and clothes, let Susan get away with the charade.

  Bernice on the other hand, was pretending to be an eighteen year old.
 It was embarrassing for a mature, married woman having to act like an adolescent, and especially so, with this young girl bossing her around.